 Your petitioners ask that the Senate will work with the Government to:

-• Ensure that foreign investors are not permitted to purchase any Australian agricultural land, agribusiness, water, or any public asset such as seaports, airports, council aerodromes (which the Chinese are buying and turning into Chinese flying schools but which could present a security risk in the future), bridges, railways, electricity grids, telcos, hospitals, medical companies which could present a patient privacy risk, or any government department entity or security-sensitive real estate.
+• Ensure that foreign investors are not permitted to purchase any further Australian agricultural land, agribusiness, water, or any public asset such as seaports, airports, council aerodromes (which the Chinese are buying and turning into Chinese flying schools but which could present a security risk in the future), bridges, railways, electricity grids, telcos, hospitals, medical companies which could present a patient privacy risk, or any government department entity or security-sensitive real estate.

 • The decision as to whether or not a purchase by a foreign entity is in the NATIONAL INTEREST should be made clearer and more consistent than it is currently in order to protect our food security, water security and national security.
 Selling our food-bowls, farms and water should be considered as NOT being in Australia's national interest.
 Preservation of Australia's food and water security should be considered to be of paramount importance by the government, the FIRB and the CIC.

 • Apply the new Water Register retrospectively.
 This should also NOT be kept secret.
-All Australians have a right to know who owns their water.
+All Australians have a right to know exactly who owns their water.